 Car parking location: Snake Pass (A57), Glossop.

-Please note this is free layby car parking, there’s a small layby but at weekends cars will park on the grass verges along Snake Pass.
+Please note this is free lay-by car parking, it’s a small lay-by so at weekends cars will park along Snake Pass.
 Update January 2022 – Some sections now have double yellow lines so please check it’s safe before you park.
 There is no exact postcode to the location so I’ve removed for this location to avoid confusion.
 Click here for the Google maps pin.